Cosmological Entanglement Entropy from the von Neumann Algebra of Double-Scaled SYK & Its Connection with Krylov Complexity: Sine Dilaton Gravity

-where the expansion \eqref{eq:metric} reproduces \eqref{eq:static patch} when $r,~r_h\ll1$; while to describe the rest of the entire dS$_2$ geometry, we need to analytically continue the solution (which solves the equations of motion of \eqref{eq:dS JT gravity action}) one can implement an analytic continuation for $r>0$ the corresponding coordinate system \eqref{eq:static patch} \cite{Heller:2025ddj}.
+To describe the rest of the (A)dS$_2$ geometry, one needs to analytically continue the above metric, so that it corresponds to solution of the equations motion of \eqref{eq:JT-gravity theory} and \eqref{eq:dS JT gravity action} without requiring $\abs{\Phi_{\rm (A)dS}}\ll1$ respectively.